The MVP Advantage: Launching Your Product with Confidence

 Testing for MVPs includes two critical rounds, alpha and beta testing, each of which informs early product iterations.

 Without proper planning, hidden costs can quickly derail an MVP budget.
 Hidden costs are fees and expenses that aren’t apparent in the development process but are still vital for success.
-App store fees, such as those Apple and Google charge for launching iOS and Android apps, are one common example of a hidden cost.
+App store fees, such as those Apple and Google charge for launching iOS and Android apps, are one typical example of a hidden cost.
 Other examples include legal fees or promotional expenses.
 Anticipating hidden costs is crucial since they can quickly add up and become a significant expense.

 There are many categories of hidden costs, but not every type applies to every app.
 Knowing what to look for can help determine which hidden costs could affect your MVP development process.